 How good is the battery life of the Bowers & Wilkins PX7?

 With our standard protocol, the Bowers & Wilkins PX7 lasted 32 hours and 53 minutes.
-Among noise cancelling headphones, this is an excellent result and should last you through any intercontinental flight without a need for a recharge.
+Among noise canceling headphones, this is an excellent result and should last you through any intercontinental flight without a need for a recharge.
 This result was achieved with the ANC on, so if you turn this feature off, or if you adjust your volume to extremes—your mileage may vary.
-Still, you can always fall back on a 15-minute quick charge for a whopping 5 hours of playback.
+Still, you can always fall back on a 15-minute quick charge for a very respectable 5 hours of playback.